MetroHomeschoolRobotics/MHR-BEST-2019-Programming/README.md

 # MHR-BEST-2019-Programming

-## Welcome to the MHR Github Repo for BEST 2019 Programming!
+## Welcome to the MHR's Github Repo for BEST 2019 Programming!
 Below we will be going over how our programming works.

 ## Software we are using: